lsst-sitcom/sitcomtn-037/index.rst

 - camera visualization health tool(s).
 - Scheduler Troubleshooting
-- Extended functionality of the CVT.
+- Extended functionality of the CVT (but better captured in the section, `Deliverable 6`_)
 - Bokeh Apps
 - Webpages
-- Trending plots?
+- Trending plots (see also `Deliverable 4`_ for discussion of scalar fields as a function of a 3rd axis)

-Useful to group into binned and unbinned metrics.
+Useful to group into aggregated (binned) and non aggregated (unbinned) metrics.

 - Binned: aggregated values that are pre-computed on a certain spatial scale (e.g. an amp/detector/raft)) data where the scaling can be changed and could be modified to varying scales
-- Unbinned: Value per source, per arcsec^2 etc. Depending on the case, a slider could be present to adjust the scaling on-the-fly
+- Unbinned: Value per source (e.g. photometry measurement at each previous visit).
+ Depending on the case, a slider could be present to adjust the scaling on-the-fly

 .. _Deliverable 4: